 Cause and Diagnosis of Renal Artery Stenosis

 There are two main causes of renal artery stenosis.
-In younger patients, thickening of the muscular wall of the artery, called fibromuscular dysplasia (FMD), is the usual cause.
+If the initial diagnosis of hypertension is made before the age of 30 and all secondary courses have been ruled out, the diagnosis is fibromuscular dysplasia (FMD).
 In older patients, narrowing from cholesterol-rich plaques in the artery (arteriosclerosis) is the most common cause.

 Diagnosing Renal Artery Stenosis

 Secondary hypertension, which has an identifiable cause, is usually suspected in children, adolescents and young adults when there is an abrupt onset of high blood pressure.
 It also frequently occurs in patients whose high blood pressure is poorly controlled despite usual therapy, including medications.
 In these cases, renal artery stenosis can be detected by physical examination or special tests:

 - A physician’s examination of the upper abdomen with a stethoscope may detect the abnormal sounds of turbulent blood flow through narrowed renal arteries.

 - An Abdominal Ultrasound examination can detect abnormal blood flow to and within the kidneys.